JoeFanning/Philosophical-AI/README.md

 ​
 The goal of creating "fair" AI isn't to pretend that these disparities don't exist.
 It's to build a system that can look beyond the raw, biased data and make decisions based on an individual's true creditworthiness, rather than on the systemic disadvantages they face.

 We do not want to create functionality in AI systems that creates these higher order intertwined systemic inequalities and historic injustices.
-That is why a Philosophical AI would continuously and dynamically use a methodology to self construct a more comprehensive understanding of its own operations correlating with the methods explored not only in epistemology but more importantly with moral Philosophy.
+That is why a Philosophical AI like Egalitarian AI would continuously and dynamically use a methodology to self construct a more comprehensive understanding of its own operations correlating with the methods explored not only in epistemology but more importantly with moral philosophy.

 ## Technical Development and Deployment